selena-huang/COMS4995/README.md

 # COMS4995

-Initial project proposal ideas:
+Inital ideas:

-- web game
+- a choose-your-own-adventure type novel game
+  - written in C++, working in Unity
-- a website to host novels
+- Website to host personal writing, blog-type pages
-- a website for other things
+  - Javascript and html

+Chosen project:
+- A website recommending skincare routine based on selection and mood/state on that day.